JOURNEY SO FAR

 The Supreme Court dealt a body blow to the practice of misusing public money for laudatory political advertisements and photographs of Ministers & politicians in government ads (except the President, the PM & the CJI).
 In a landmark judgment on a petition filed by Common C ause, it laid down guidelines for government issued advertisements.
 The Union Government filed its objections about some of the items in the guidelines, but the court accepted only a couple of them rejecting the others.
 It is hoped that this decision of the Supreme Court will be an important step in the direction of building accountability in the expenditure of the tax payers’ money.
 Common Cause has already filed a contempt petition against the Statew which seem to have violated the Apex Court’s order.

-2015- Mr Jaswal takes over as President, and Dr Vipul Mudgal as the New Director and Chief Executive of Common Cause
+2015- Kamal Kant Jaswal takes over as President, and Dr Vipul Mudgal as the Director and Chief Executive of Common Cause

 Marking a continuity in change, Mr Kamal Kant Jaswal took over as the President of Common Cause while Dr Vipul Mudgal was appointed as Director and Chief Executive in March 2015.
 A distinguished former civil servant, a citizen-activist and a qualified lawyer, Mr Jaswal continues his dedication to public causes leaving the organisation’s stewardship to Dr Mudgal who continues to head the Inclusive Media for Change project at CSDS where he earlier worked as a Visiting Senior Fellow and the founding Director of the Publics and Policies Programme.